top of page

 Countess Pillar, Brougham © English Heritage

-In 1656, Anne further commemorated her mother by commissioning the construction of 'Countess Pillar' at the 'gateway' of Brougham Castle.
+In 1656, Anne further honoured her mother by commissioning the construction of 'Countess Pillar' at the 'gateway' of Brougham Castle.
 This was a 14ft high stone pillar, containing sundials and heraldic shields relating to the Clifford family.
-In her diary, Anne wrote how on her leaving Brougham Castle for the south on 02 Apr 1616, Margaret had initially accompanied her for the first part of the journey "in my lady's Coach, she bringing me a Quarter of a mile in the Way" (Clifford, ed.
-2003; pg.32).
-This pillar therefore marked the exact location of Anne's parting with her mother 40 years previously.
+In her diary, Anne wrote how on her leaving Brougham Castle for the south on 02 April 1616, Margaret had initially accompanied her for the first part of the journey "in my lady's Coach, she bringing me a Quarter of a mile in the Way" (Clifford, 2003, p.32).
+This pillar therefore marked the exact location of Anne's parting with her mother 40 years previously (English Heritage, 2024).

 Recent Posts